De-Project-Company/task-manager/README.md

 This project would not be possible without our amazing contributors and the community.
 Thanks a lot!
 Keep rocking 🍻.

 [![Contributors](https://contrib.rocks/image?repo=De-Project-Company/task-manager)](https://github.com/De-Project-Company/task-manager/graphs/contributors)

+## Ready to enhance your team's productivity?
+[Sign up for Traverse now!](https://traverse.startershouse.com/)